 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at http://www.fda.gov/Safety/MedWatch] or by phone [1-800-332-1088].

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store clobazam in a safe place so that no one else can take it accidentally or on purpose.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
+Store clobazam suspension (liquid) in an upright position.
+Do not use any remaining liquid more than 90 days after first opening the bottle.
 Throw away any medication that is outdated or no longer needed.
 Talk to your pharmacist about the proper disposal of your medication.

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.